Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 I just have to keep on making my search term better to get more targeted results.

-So, what does this tell us?
+So what does this tell us?
 No matter how good the Google algorithm is, it requires constant human interference to make it great.
-This is where a Search Engine Evaluator comes in.
+This is where a search engine evaluator comes in.

-Search Engine Evaluation is a relatively easy online working option with many companies coming into this space.
+Search engine evaluation is a relatively easy online working option with many companies coming into this space.

 What is Search Engine Evaluation?